 The Complete Guide to Hiking Torres del Paine

-UPDATE 2018: A lot has changed since we visited Torres del Paine in 2015.
+UPDATED SEPT.
+2018: A lot has changed since we visited Torres del Paine in 2015.
 Trekkers doing the O and Q circuit can only hike counterclockwise, and all campsites and refugios need to be booked in advance including the free CONAF campsites.
-Note that Campamento Torres will be closed during the 2017/2018 season due to maintenance.
+Note that Campamento Torres will still be closed during the 2018/2019 season due to maintenance.
 Read on for more details.

 After several months of indulging in amazing luxury experiences in Peru and Argentina, Tony and I were craving a good challenge and decided to hike the O circuit around the Torres del Paine Massif.
 It had been way too long since we did a multi-day trek on our own, so hiking Patagonia without a guide was just what the doctor ordered.
 It was time to hit the trails and test our physical limits.
 This time, no organized lodges, no guides or porters, no prepared meals.
 We wanted a real adventure to rediscover our sense of independence.
 Just a tent, food, and enough time to explore 130 km of wilderness.
 We know this is not for everyone, so in our Torres del Paine itinerary below, we are also including options for guided tours.